ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/configureRsyslog.md

       ```

+If you're having trouble getting back to a command prompt, press _q_ (for _quit_).

 The default installation of rsyslog needs to be modified to allow it to receive messages sent across the network using the TCP protocol and with mutual TLS authentication.

-TODO:  ensure it is mutual and not just server

-We'll modify the configuration to allow this.
+You'll modify the configuration to allow this.

 1. Become the root user: